 A total of 16 detailed sites (prefix BH) were assessed, with soil samples taken from each site.
-An additional 26 check sites (prefix CH) were assessed producing a survey density of 1 site per 14 ha, which satisfies a cartographic scale of1:25,000 in accordance with the Guidelines for Surveying Soil and Land Resources (2nd edition), McKenzie et al., 2008.
+An additional 26 check sites (prefix CH) were assessed producing a survey density of 1 site per 14 ha.
 Laboratory analysis was undertaken for 11 sites, representing 68.75% of the 16 detailed sites.
 Typical sample depths were 0-10, 20-30, 50-60 and 90-100 centimetres (cm).
 The frequency of the detailed, analysed and check sites are in accordance with the relevant guidelines (McKenzie et al., 2008).
 Locations of detailed, check and analysed sites are depicted in Figure 5.